EKS Default Namespace Deletion Incident Response Guide

 # The connection to the server <cluster-endpoint> was refused

-If you see the above errors, the kubernetes Service is deleted and the API Server is inaccessible.
+If you see errors like the above, the kubernetes Service has been deleted and the API Server is inaccessible.

 1-2.
 Check Cluster Status via AWS CLI